 It is the Principal’s responsibility to decide how many staff need to be trained, but they must ensure that there will be enough trained staff around to be able to supervise students and to know how to deal with diabetes emergencies.

 Glucagon injection training can be obtained from the diabetes treating team who usually care for the child’s diabetes or from other health professionals such as a general practitioner or Division 1 Registered Nurse.
 It is advised that while a trained parent or legal guardian can provide this training, a health professional is preferred.

 Administration of insulin during school hours may or may not be required as per the student’s Diabetes Management Plan.

-Students who require assistance to administer their insulin can receive this support from a nominated school staff member who has received appropriate training in the administration of insulin.
+Students who require assistance to administer their insulin can receive this support from a Responsible Staff member who has received appropriate training in the administration of insulin.
 The Principal should allocate staff to provide support in consultation with the relevant staff and the parents/carers of the student.
 Arrangements for administering insulin during school hours should be documented in the Student Health Support Plan.
-See: Staff Training and Support to Students
+See:

 If insulin is administered at school, the student’s parents/carers must provide clear advice regarding the dose and timing as per the Diabetes Management Plan.

 The student’s parents/carers should ensure instructions in these plans are updated as circumstances or health requirements change.

 It is important to establish a culture of inclusion and to support young people with diabetes so they can participate fully and safely at school.